hot-dogs/whots16-data-report/docs/source/4_section.md

 estimate of the quality of the thermosalinograph measurements.
 Of the ten casts, two were identified as temperature outliers after comparing it against the thermosalinograph data and removed from the analysis.
-The mean difference between the CTD and the internal temperature sensor was -0.24693 °C, with a standard deviation of ± 0.06747 °C.
+The mean difference between the CTD and the internal temperature sensor was -0.24693°C, with a standard deviation of ± 0.06747°C.

 ## Shipboard ADCP